 Keeping Children Safe in Education 2022: Online Safety Summary for DSLs and Leaders

 We encourage Designated Safeguarding Leads and school/college leaders to read KCSIE 2022 in full to ensure they understand the safeguarding requirements from 1st September.
 To support Designated Safeguarding Leads (DSLs) and Senior Leadership Teams (SLT), the Education Safeguarding Service have created a summary document which explores the online safety specific statements within KCISE 2022 in more depth and highlights any new or updated content.
+Please note: the summary document was updated in September 2022.

 Following the initial and ongoing response by education settings as a result of the Covid-19 pandemic, there has been increased wide-scale use of technology as a tool to facilitate children and young people's learning, socialising and play.
 KCSIE 2022 continues to strengthen the important message of online safety being recognised by all schools and colleges as a key safeguarding consideration and provides information and guidance to ensure DSLs and school/colleges leaders can take steps to protect their communities online.